Social Work (SWK)

 Application of research skills to a social welfare problem in collaboration with a community partner under the guidance of a faculty mentor.
 Projects must demonstrate advanced scholarship grounded in the theory and professional standards of social work practice.

-Prerequisites: SWK A424 with a minimum grade of D.
+Prerequisites: SWK A346 with a minimum grade of D.

 SWK A607 Social Welfare Policy and Services 3 Credits

-Registration Restrictions: Admission to the Master of Social Work
+Registration Restrictions: Graduate standing and admission to the Master of Social Work

 SWK A608 Advanced Policy Practice 3 Credits

-Prepares practitioners for developing policies and programs in a political economy.
+Prepares practitioners for developing policies and shaping programs in a political economy to promote social, economic, and environmental justice.
 Examines contemporary social needs in a diverse and inequitable society.
 Emphasizes roles of research and evaluation in a policy process.

-Registration Restrictions: Admission to the Master of Social Work with advanced standing or successful completion of the foundation curriculum
+Registration Restrictions: Graduate standing, admission to the Master of Social Work, and successful completion of the generalist curriculum

 SWK A620 Advanced Infant/Early Childhood Mental Health 3 Credits